revision: 2026年3月25日 6:01:23

 > It says "Installation incompatible"

-- Check your device's architecture at ReVanced Manager's About section, you should see the
+- Check your device's architecture at ReVanced Manager's Advanced section in Settings, you should see the

 > Why does the patching process immediately fail after pressing the Patch button?